johnnzamba/telepesa/README.md

 ```bash
 \curl -sSL https://get.rvm.io | bash -s stable --ruby
 ```
+Additionally, we'll need to set-up bundler essential in managing dependencies & deploying 🚀  in Ruby.

 ```bash
 gem install bundler
 ```
 Now in the Project Directory; the Gemfile contains necessary gems for the project.
-Run the following command to install all the necessary gems:
+Run the following command to install the necessary gems:

 ```bash
 bundle install